Does Coolant Evaporate? (Coolant Loss)

 So, Does Coolant Evaporate?

-Here’s the simplest way to explain it.
+Here’s the most direct way to explain it.

 1. The coolant itself – when it’s not in an engine – can evaporate.
 You would need high temperatures, good airflow, low humidity, and so on.